top of page

 • Police misinterpreting neurodivergent body language or behavioural episodes that result in an escalated and violent response

 • Police using inappropriate or dangerous methods of securing you for an arrest if you have mobility or body limitations, or physical disabilities.
-For example, handcuffing you to another prisoner if you only have one arm, or handcuffing you behind your back if you have reduced flexibillity or ability to easily reach behind your back.
+For example, handcuffing you to another prisoner if you only have one arm, or handcuffing you behind your back if you have reduced flexibility or ability to easily reach behind your back.

 • Police arbitrarily stopping and/or harassing youth who are racialized, demanding their information, and responding with force or arrest if you don't comply (even if it is your right to not comply)